Energinet-DataHub/energy-origin/doc/authorization-onboarding/readme.md

 ![client secrtes](client_secrets.png)

+### 3.

 Here we can click on "New Client Secret", to create a a new client secret.
 The description isn't that important.

-The client secret should have a 6 months expiration in demo and a **1 month expiration in prod**.
+The client secret should have a **1 months expiration in production** and a 6 month expiration in production.

 ![save secret](save_secret.png)

-You will get redirected back to prior page with the newly created secret.
-Copy secret value and store it somewhere secure for now.
+You will get redirected back to the prior page with the newly created secret.
+Copy the secret value and store it somewhere secure for now.

-With the newly created secret you should be able to test a login with our .REST scripts at:
+### 4.

-With Client ID and Client Secret we can now onboard and test to our application:
+With a Client ID and Client Secret we can now onboard and test to our application.

-Creation of client
+#### Creation of client

+**You can create a normal-client and/or a trial-client**

+A normal-client has access to normal organizations and a trial-client has access to trial organizations.

+Normal:
-* doc\onboarding-create-client.rest
+* doc\onboarding-create-client-normal.rest
   * Use Energinet Issuer Client Credentials to login and get token
+  * Use token to Create normal-client.

+Trial:
+* doc\onboarding-create-client-trial.rest
+  * Use Energinet Issuer Client Credentials to login and get token
-  * Use token to Create client.
+  * Use token to Create trial-client.

-Test of client
+####  Test of client

 * doc\onboarding-test-client-credentials.rest
   * Login as created client